 In high demand areas such as Los Angeles, San Francisco, and New York, the limit for a conforming loan is different.
 The current limit for a one-unit property is set at $1,089,300 in one of these high demand cities.
 Areas with higher demand require adjustments because so many people are interested in purchasing property in major cities, thus increasing the value of the property.

 The numbers don't lie

-Compare mortgage rates from three of the top banks in the United States and it is clear that jumbo loans are being offered at better rates than conventional loans from Fannie Mae and Freddie Mac.
+Comparing mortgage rates from three of the top banks in the United States clearly reveals that jumbo loans are being offered at more favorable rates than conventional loans backed by Fannie Mae and Freddie Mac.

 Jumbo Loans vs. Conforming Loans Rates

-Mortgage rates are constantly on the change and what may be the norm today can change in a matter of months.
-Anyone interested in learning about mortgage rates should get an idea about rates in their area.
+Mortgage rates are subject to constant change, and what may be considered normal today can shift within a matter of months.
+Individuals interested in learning about mortgage rates should gather information about rates specific to their area.